Suff. Bishop Faulk's Golden Nuggets

 My Jesus Flows Like a Symphony When We Need SYMPATHY

-It is obvious in times like these, that many of us experience various sorrows and heartbreak as we journey on this road called life.
-These experiences can bring much anguish to the soul, which house our emotion, intellect, and will.
-So many people in the world, and even Saints turn to alternative solutions to evade life’s negative issues and events; only to find out that it drives them deeper into more sorrow and despair.
-As I thought about this crisis, I began to reflect upon my Lord and Savior Jesus Christ, because He is so sympathetic and caring concerning the diverse movements in our lives; hence for this Golden Nugget I would like to provoke the thought “My Jesus Flows Like a Symphony When We Need SYMPATHY To provoke further gospel provocation, the following scriptures will be used to establish my premise:
+It is obvious that in times like these, many of us experience sorrow and heartbreak as we journey on this road called life.
+These experiences can bring much anguish to the soul, which houses our emotions, intellect, and will.
+So many people in the world, and even saints, turn to alternative solutions to evade life’s negative issues and events, only to find out that it drives them deeper into more sorrow and despair.
+As I thought about this crisis, I began to reflect upon my Lord and Savior, Jesus Christ, because He is so sympathetic and caring concerning the diverse movements in our lives.
+I often experience musical movements when I listen to Classical music while meditating or reading; hence, for this Golden Nugget, I would like to provoke the thought: “My Jesus Flows Like a Symphony When We Need SYMPATHY.”
+To provoke further gospel provocation, the following scriptures will be used to establish my premise:

 (Joh.
 11:35)Jesus wept.”